Livin' That CALI415 Life

 And that is just a one-two punch of a winner right there.

-That is not something, that is not something that you just buy off the shelf at the license plate frame store.
+That is not something that you just buy off the shelf at the license plate frame store.
+Not at all.

 Yes,